Rent Increase Review Process

 Who reviews the rent increase?

-The Rent Review Advisory Committee (RRAC) meets monthly to consider the information presented by the landlord and the tenant to determine the rent increase.
+The Rent Review Advisory Committee (RRAC) will continue to review rent increases for rental units that are exempt under Costa Hawkins (single family homes and condos).
+Landlords and tenants of these units should continue to follow the procedures that were established under Ordinance 3148 on March 31, 2016.
 The Committee is made up of five volunteers: two landlords, two tenants, and one homeowner.
 Members are Alameda residents appointed by the Mayor and confirmed by the City Council.

 Can a RRAC hearing be canceled if the parties reach an agreement?